The key is social housing

 “[The police officers] were quite aggressive in letting us know that if we dared to put up one tent that they would seize it, fine us, [and] arrest us,” said Citizen Action Committee of Verdun (CACV) representative Kay Lockyer.

 The group relocated to the grounds of the National Assembly after police endorsed the move.
-At parliament, the Sûreté du Québec had already set up barricades, threatening protesters with arrest should they attempt to sleep on the premises.
+At the parliament, the Sûreté du Québec had already set up barricades, threatening protesters with arrest should they attempt to sleep on the premises.

 Around 60 people slept on the ground in front of the National Assembly, with some symbolically putting up tents.
 The group was surrounded by police presence, including several large police vans.
+Protesters reported unease with the heavy surveillance by the police, but no arrests were made during the demonstration.

 Protesters waved symbolic keys as part of the two-day housing crisis protest.
 Photo Zosia

-Catherine Lussier, a coordinator at FRAPRU, said that this police interference is indicative of the larger sentiment of the provincial government’s lack of willingness to hear the concerns of citizens.
+Catherine Lussier, a coordinator at FRAPRU, says that this police interference is indicative of the larger sentiment of the government’s lack of willingness to hear the concerns of citizens.
 “It feels like they don’t want to hear the message,” said Lussier.
 “That’s why we pushed back and we are still here.”

 On Sept.
 15, housing committees across the province including those from Outaouais, Bas-Saint-Laurent, Québec-Chaudière-Appalaches, Saguenay-Lac-Saint-Jean, and Montréal came to Quebec City to support the provincial action.